antler/caribou-docs/resources/outline.md

       [[":category"        :category-detail []]]]]]])
 ```

-This generates a moderately comprehensive routing structure for a presentation-based application.
+This generates a moderately comprehensive routing structure for a
-Here is a representative sample of routes that will be matched by this route tree:
+presentation-based application.
+Here is a representative sample of routes that
+will be matched by this routing tree:

 ```
 .../                                      --->  :home